erdos/erdos.github.io/_posts/2016-05-18-clojure-collections-2.markdown

 (def m1 {:one :a, :two :b, :three :c, :four :d})
 {% endhighlight %}

 One interesting fact when working with maps is that all maps with *8 or less entries* maps will be created as a `PersistentArrayMap` an all larger maps will be a `PersistentHashMap`.
-The two differ only by inte internal representation: it seems like that small maps are better stored in an array.
+The two differ only by the internal representation: small maps are better stored in an array.

 ### Sequences

 Calling `seq` on a map returns a sequence of its key-value pairs, called entries.
 They are instances of `clojure.lang.MapEntry` but they also act like vectors.

 {% highlight clojure %}
 (seq m1)
   => ([:one :a] [:two :b] [:three :c] [:four :d]) (type (first m1))
   => clojure.lang.MapEntry
 (vector? (first m1))
   => true
 {% endhighlight %}